leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

 ## Building the OpenGL examples

 Examples are provided for Cinder and Openframeworks.
 For Cinder, this is limited to one example.
-Refer to "readme-first.md" in the Cinder\FboBasic folder
+Refer to "readme-first.md" in the "Cinder\FboBasic" folder

-The "ofSpoutExample" examples are dependent on Openframeworks and Visual Studio.
-Openframeworks has to be downloaded and the SpoutGL files and example project have to be copied to the right locations.
+For the examples in "ofSpoutExample", Openframeworks has to be downloaded and the SpoutGL files and example project copied to the right locations.

-If you familiar with Visual Studio and Openframeworks, the project solution file "ofSpoutDemo.sln" can then be used directly.
+If you familiar with Visual Studio and Openframeworks, the project solution file "ofSpoutExample.sln" can then be used directly.
 The project can also be built without the Visual Studio IDE and without any previous knowledge of Visual Studio or Openframeworks, by using "MSBuild" with only one line from a command window.

 ### Openframeworks